The Blue Heeler is an Australian working breed. They were traditionally used for driving cattle along by nipping at their heels—hence the name.

 Blue Heeler dogs also come with strong herding instincts. —a testament to their natural intelligence.
 However, this can result in them trying to herd other animals or even children as they run around!

 That’s why it is so important to get your Blue Heeler used to a variety of people and animals from puppyhood.

-Like many herding breeds the Blue Heeler is very loyal and can be quite protective over its family and its toys, but wary towards strangers.
+Like many herding breeds, the Blue Heeler is very loyal and can be quite protective of its family and toys, but wary towards strangers.

-Plenty of early socialization helps to reduce the ‘wariness’ but won’t dispel it altogether.
-So the chances are your Blue Heeler will always be somewhat cautious around strangers and prefer familiar faces.
+Plenty of early socialization helps to reduce the “wariness” but won’t dispel it altogether.
+So the chances are your Blue Heeler dog will always be somewhat cautious around strangers and prefer familiar faces.

-Because Blue Heelers are so intelligent, they require activities that stimulate them physically and mentally to take up their spare time.
+Like many tough breeds, Blue Heelers are independent dogs who need to be well socialized from a young age.
+Because Australian Cattle Dogs are so intelligent, they require activities that stimulate them physically and mentally to take up their spare time.